 Using our troubles to help rather than hide-in produces strength.
 Our strength in moving forward, in doing more than existing, is having the courage to help people who are going through the same trials we’ve been through.
 This heals.

-3 ways how depression made me stronger
+3 ways how to manage depression

-1- I sought God, my Creator, the Truth
+1- Seek God, seek the Truth

 “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 It is then you will be able to test and approve what God’s will is, his good, pleasing, and perfect will” -Romans 12:2.